 The causes of lower back pain are often difficult to pin down.

-It’s always worth having severe or chronic back pain checked out by a professional – if you’re over 55, there’s a small chance your lower back pain is caused by a fracture and a very small chance it’s down to something more sinister, such as a tumour, aneurysm or infection.
+It’s always worth having severe or chronic back pain checked out by a professional – if you’re over 55, there’s a small chance your lower back pain is caused by a fracture or brittle bones and a very small chance it’s down to something more sinister, such as a tumour, aneurysm or infection.

 However, it’s important to note that it can usually be attributed to lifestyle factors or normal wear and tear.
 Read on to discover some of the most common lower back pain causes – we think some of them might just surprise you…